Pat Pattison has a brilliant reduction for the elements of story:

 Pivoting between these two states is the engine of story, (excepting exceptionally dull stories).
 You could frame this idea as tension and release as well.
 A pithy saying which expresses a similar idea is; “If it can’t happen (stability), it must (instability).”

 This is known to obsessive watchers of Game of Thrones, The Handmaid’s Tale, Stranger Things, or any other bingeworthy TV.
-Is there a greater harbinger of disaster, (instability), than a character saying, “Great plan.
-It’ll work perfectly.”
-(Stability).
+Is there a greater harbinger of disaster, [instability], than a character saying, “Great plan.
+It can’t fail.”
+[Stability].

 Almost no one will tell you this, but one of the classic stories is embedded in the standard tuning of the guitar’s bottom three strings.
 It’s there to see, plain as dry toast.
 Take a look:

 Standard tuning on the guitar can seem like it was designed by a cruel madman.
-It’s full of sound and fury signifying and B string is in tune.
+It’s full of sound and fury signifying nothing.
+(Also, the B string is usually out of tune).
 But standard tuning evolved to help tell chord stories.
 The story on the E, A, & D strings is basic but flexible and full of possibilities.
 It’s could be a lot like the story boy meets girl who already has a boy.
 In it E, A, & D all represent the major chords their named after.

 Here’s a plot summary: A major is the hero of the story, named Amanda.
 Amanda lives in a house across the street from her best friend Derek (the D Major chord).
 They have a lot of fun together.
 Derek’s place is great to hang out at but since Amanda is the hero of the story, going back to Amanda’s house always feel like home.
 Edgar (the E chord) is an older neighbor who lives next door to Derek.
 He’s mostly nice but he’s not happy when they’re in his yard.
 Obviously, it’s great fun to find excuses to be in Edgar’s yard, it feels slightly risky and daring.
 After Going into Edgar’s yard Amanda feels safest returning home to the A chord.